Meeting Time: December 04, 2019 at 5:00pm PST

 • Sphericalcow_289x251

-Kimberly King, Agile, adaptable engineer; transformative change agent over 4 years ago
+Kimberly King, Agile, adaptable engineer; transformative change agent about 5 years ago

 Ancillary note--not enough room for the following in my previous post…